Anytime: New Zealand is a year round destination; for the best weather visit from mid-December to February.

 In summer, average maximum temperatures range between 20°C (68°F) to 30°C (86°F) and in winter between 10°C (50°F) and 15°C (59°F).

 The chance of rain is greater in the North Island than in the South Island.
-On both islands, it is drier in the east than in the west.
+On both islands, it is drier on the east coast than on the west coast.
 The west coast of the South Island and the Milford Sound region attract the highest rainfall in New Zealand.

 The North Island is prone to frequent rain showers throughout the year but is generally warmer than the South Island, where winter temperatures can plummet to -10°C (14°F) and sometimes as low as -20°C (-4°F) in Central Otago; summer temperatures can reach 38°C to 40°C (100°F to 104°F).